dhostx/caddy_kyberio/README.md

 ## Authenticating

 For each zone, a zone key is required.
-To generate the key, access your DNS entry in the Domainrobot, click on "Passwort für dynamic DNS generieren" and save the zone.
+To generate the key, open your DNS record in the Domainrobot, click on "Passwort für dynamic DNS generieren" and save the zone.
+The generated password will be shown in the form.